yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

   - NDV tends to be low for integer and string, high for floating point
 - > Most columns in the real world exhibit a skewed value distribution, as shown in Figure 5c.
 Less than 5% of the columns can be classified as Uniform.

-## Performance differencies by storage types
+## Performance differences by storage types
-The authors manily ran experiments on local NVMe SSD and EBS which random read is fast (2-3 digits microseconds).
+The authors mainly ran experiments on local NVMe SSD and EBS which random read is fast (2-3 digits microseconds).
 They also mentioned difference of behaviors on cloud object storages like S3 (random read latency is 20-30 milliseconds).
 Both Parquet and ORC have metadata scattered locations on a file, e.g. header and footer of file, row groups, column chunks, pages, etc.
 It is not good for storage random read is slow.
 It is the reason Parquet and ORC are suboptimal for cloud object storages.